benhadi-abdoussalem/Gene-s_Thumblr_Theme/README.md

 6. Pages for the Ages

 In this section i :
-    1- Use tags and variables to grab and plade content in my Tumblr theme 2- Format variables with HTML and CSS.
+    1- Use tags and variables to grab and place content in my Tumblr theme 2- Format variables with HTML and CSS.